Itching isn’t always about allergies or parasites.

 There are 3 main ways of treating yeast infections in dogs:

 - Topical treatments: These include medicated creams supplied by your veterinarian, which are ideal for localized areas such as between the toes.
-For larger areas of skin, such as the groin or armpits, there are special wet wipes which are infused with an anti-fungal agent.
+For larger areas of skin, such as the groin or armpits, there are special wet wipes that are infused with an anti-fungal agent.
+Tip: Tear these in half to make them last a little longer.

-Instead, check in with your veterinarian.
 In the early stages, your vet can offer a simple shampoo solution.
-So if your dog itches, think allergies, parasites — and yeast.